emposha/PHP-Shell-Detector/README.md

 Changelog
 ---------

+ - 1.66 thanks to John Thornton for small tweeks and php 5.3.3 support

  - 1.64 settings ini file support added(in case that you want to use same settings without code changing), output method rewriten, is_cron fixed, italian translation added (thanks to Marco Saiu)